bmatheny/less-hip-chat/README.md

 run `java -Dconfig.file=config.properties -jar lesshipchat.jar`.
 Or run it via daemon so it goes into the background and leaves you alone.

+## Group API

+Pretty basic API for providing JSON and JSONP output describing channels and message counts.

+## URL

+    GET /api/groups

+### Parameters

+  * `callback` - string, optional. for use with jsonp

 ## Search API

 There is a pretty basic search API that provides JSON and JSONP output.